Rules and guidelines 2024

 - Cast feet/legs, stones, driftwood habitat are allowed in the Novice and Youth levels only.

 - Carvings must have been completed in the 12 months prior to the opening date of the show.

 - The decisions of the judges will be final.

 - All entrants must complete and sign an entry form.

 - All entries should be pre-registered with payment made at the show.
-Because of the uncertainties of this covid-19 year, carvers are asked to pre-register early, by September 1st using the on-line registration form to help with planning.
-If you have problems registering on-line you can call Doug Johnson (506-459-8406) and provide him with your registration information.
-Entries may also be registered at the show as outlined in the registration timetable, but no later than 11:00 AM on the day of judging.
+Carvers are asked to pre-register early, by August 8th using the on-line registration form to help with planning.
+Entries may also be registered at the show from 1300 to 1700 on Friday and 800 to 1100 on Saturday.

 - All entrants are responsible to select the correct category for their work and to check all information slips to ensure their carvings have been correctly registered.
 The registration committee will assist as necessary.
 In the case of controversy, the registration committee’s decision will prevail.

 - Once a carving is entered, it can not be touched or altered in any way.

 - Purchase Awards: All carvers are eligible to enter carvings for consideration in purchase award competitions.
 For entry in purchase award competitions there is an additional registration charge of $5 for Novice and Intermediate entries and $10 for Advanced and Masters entries.
 This charge is not reflected on the registration page, but will be added during on-site registration.

 - The NBWA also invites carvers to bring non-competitive/strictly for sale carvings to the Show.
 The Show will organize an area to display carvings for sale during the show and provide staff to monitor the table and collect monies on your behalf.
 For this service there will be 10% commission paid to NBWA in the event your carving sells.
 There is no fee to display on the sale table if the carving does not sell.